Falling (accident): Workplace

 For certain professions such as stunt performers and skateboarders, falling and learning to fall is part of the job.

 Spectators look on as Starlin Polanco gets up from an attempt during the best trick contest at Coleman Skatepark.

 Intentionally caused falls

-Injurious falls can be caused intentionally, as in cases of defenestration or deliberate jumping.
+Injurious falls can be caused intentionally; the act of throwing another person out of a window is termed defenestration, and the act of jumping or falling from height is a suicide method.

 Height and severity

-The severity of injury increases with the height of the fall but also depends on body and surface features and the manner of the body's impacts against the surface.
-The chance of surviving increases if landing on a highly deformable surface (a surface that is easily bent, compressed, or displaced) such as snow or water.
+The severity of injury increases with the height of the fall, but also depends on body and surface features and the manner of the body's impacts against the surface.
+Breaking the fall with outstretched limbs may result in long bone fractures, joint and soft tissue injuries but can prevent serious trauma to more vital parts of the body such as the head, chest or spine, which can lead to death.
+The chance of surviving increases if landing on a highly deformable surface (a surface that is easily bent, compressed, or displaced) such as a mattress, haystack, thick snow or water, which decrease the impact of the fall.

-Injuries caused by falls from buildings vary depending on the building's height and the age of the person.
-Falls from a building's second floor/story (American English) or first floor/storey (British English and equivalent idioms in continental European languages) usually cause injuries but are not fatal.
-The height at which 50% of children die is between five and six storey heights above the ground.
+Injuries caused by falls from an elevated height vary depending on the building/structure's height, the parts of body impacting the ground, collisions/tetherings along the fall, and the age of the person.
+Out of the aforementioned, height is the most crucial, as the distance of free fall determines the amount of gravitational acceleration built up before hitting the ground.
+Falling off a chair, podium, short ladder or bicycle typically causes injuries similar (though potentially more severe) to falling from standing height unless head trauma or penetrating injury to the chest occurs.
+Falls from a building's second floor/story (American English) or first floor/storey (British English and equivalent idioms in continental European languages) usually cause injuries but are not fatal, and the height at which 50% of children die is between five and six storey heights above the ground.